 - Sex.
 Eosinophilic esophagitis is more common in males than in females.

 - Family history.
-Doctors think that eosinophilic esophagitis may run in the family (have a genetic component).
+Researchers think that eosinophilic esophagitis may have a genetic component because the condition sometimes runs in families.
 If your family members have eosinophilic esophagitis, you have a greater chance of being diagnosed.

 - Allergies and asthma.
 If you have food or environmental allergies, asthma, atopic dermatitis, or a chronic respiratory disease, you're more likely to be diagnosed with eosinophilic esophagitis.